Destro25/ProiectJava/README.md

-A java project about a marketplace system made for game with skins(inspired by Counter-Strike).
+A java project about a marketplace system made for a game with skins(inspired by Counter-Strike).